Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 The server will run at locahost:4000 and the client will run on localhost:3000.

-You need so start **both** for the project to work locally.
+You need to start **both** for the project to work locally.

 <!-- > -->

-I find it easier to keep both projects in seprate folders.
+I find it easier to keep both projects in separate folders.

 <!-- > -->